matteocavestri/dotfiles/README.md

 #### Obsidian

-The Obsidian plugin requires [Obsidian](https://obsidian.md/) Obsidian to be installed and a vault to be configured.
+The Obsidian plugin requires [Obsidian](https://obsidian.md/) to be installed and a vault to be configured.
 To do this, modify the `lua/plugins/obsidian.lua` file as follows:

 ```lua
 -- Modify the directory